temporaerhaus/website/content/pages/verein/index.en.md

 For all things concerning the association you can reach us best at _vorstand (at) temporaerhaus.de_.

 ### Membership
 You want to join our non-profit association?
-Please send us an email to `vorstand (at) temporaerhaus.de` with your name, e-mail, postal address (needed for the charitable donation certificate) and a short description why you want to join and how and where you are active in the past in our group.
+Please use [the application form below](#applicationForm) - or send us an email to `vorstand (at) temporaerhaus.de` with your name, e-mail, postal address (needed for the charitable donation certificate) and a short description why you want to join and how and where you are active in the past in our group.

 Usually the membership fee is 10 € per month.
 In case you need an adaption of the fee, please get in contact with us.

 ### Supporting Membership
 We're happy to welcome you or your organization as a supporting member for our non-profit association.
-Please use the form below or simply send us an email to `vorstand (at) temporaerhaus.de` with your name, e-mail, postal address (needed for the charitable donation certificate).
+Please use [the form below](#applicationForm) or send us an email to `vorstand (at) temporaerhaus.de` with your name, e-mail and postal address (needed for the charitable donation certificate).

-We recommend an amount of 10 € per month for private persons and 50 € per month for companies and organisations for supporting membership.
+We recommend an amount of 10 € per month for private persons and 50 € per month for companies and organisations for the supporting membership.

 ### Application Form